Steps to becoming vegan

 Step 1: Know why you are becoming vegan

-Veganism is based on respect for animals, on the idea that we should "exclude, as far as is possible and practical, all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose" (definition by UK Vegan Society).
+Veganism is based on respect for animals, on the idea that we should, according to the UK Vegan Society, "exclude, as far as is possible and practical, all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose".

 Even if you are not yet vegan, you already have the same basic beliefs that vegans have.
 You already believe that it is wrong to cause unnecessary suffering and death to animals.
 You wouldn't intentionally hurt your pet or an animal you find in your daily life.
 Using this as your starting point, it will not be hard to learn more and to bring your behaviour and lifestyle into alignment with your beliefs.